Nitisha-Sharma11/Prodigy-InfoTech-DataScience-Internship-2025/README.md

 - Scikit-learn
 - Kaggle Datasets

-## Note:
-Each task is stored in its own folder (`Task-1` to `Task-5`) along with the required datasets and Jupyter notebooks.
-For detailed explanation and code, refer to the individual task folders.

 ## Repository Structure

 Each task is stored in its own folder (Task-1 to Task-5) and includes: